 The Group's business plan outlines the objectives and strategy for the Group and dictates the key performance indicators (KPIs) that the Group monitors, targets and measures.
-A summary of the 2012 KPI targets and achievements is outlined below;
+A summary of the 2013 KPI targets and achievements is outlined below:

 KPI Definition Target Results Orchestra Artistic Performance Analysis and compilation of the results of the Artistic Self Assessment Process.
 Critical Rating greater than the 80 th percentile during the year.
-Achieved with overall performances in Australia and ChinaTour locations assessed as exceeding expectations.
+Achieved with overall performances assessed as exceeding expectations.
+David Robertson's Wagner - The Flying Dutchman and Vladimir Ashkenazy's Britten - War Requiem were the artistic highlights of the season.
 Education Programme Development Develop and enhance the Sydney Symphony's world class education programme.
-Complete and deliver on line kits to NSW school educators and enhance whiteboard kits.
-Completed with online kits well received by educators.
+Complete and deliver online kits to NSW school educators and enhance whiteboard kits.
+Completed with online kits again well received by educators.
 Artform Development - Australian Compositions Feature contemporary Australian composers and promote new commissions.
-Achieve 2012 Australian content as per season programme and continue commission work for Australian premieres.
+Achieve 2013 Australian content as per season programme and continue commission work for Australian premieres.
 Australian content delivered as per programme.
-Three commissions have been completed in 2012 and a further three donor funded cocommissions are underway with leading Australian composers.
-Audience Development - Occupancy Occupancy levels for mainstage core programs.
+Three commissions have been completed in 2013 and a further three donor funded cocommissions are underway with leading Australian composers.
+Audience Development - Occupancy Occupancy levels for mainstage core programmes.
 80% average occupancy target.
-84% occupancy levels achieved for 2012. -Online Development and New Media Online web content and services.
-Enhance content and improve services.
-A new website was constructed and launched in August 2012 with extended features and simplified sales and subscription processes.
-Financial Stability - Reserves Reserves to total group expenses.
+84% occupancy levels achieved for 2013. - Brand Strategy Design and implement brand strategy across physical and web presence.
+Enhance and improve brand recognition.
+A new brand identifier constructed and launched in August 2013 with the trading name of the company returning to "Sydney Symphony Orchestra".
+Financial Stability - Reserves Reserves to total Group expenses.
 Meet or exceed 20%.
-Exceeded - actual reserves at 28% of group expenses.
+Exceeded - actual reserves at 28% of Group expenses.
 Financial Stability - Operating result Net operating result before reserve activities.
-Meet or exceed annual budget.
-Exceeded.
+Meet or exceed annual targets.
+Ticket sales were below expectations in difficult market conditions.